-This blog complements a free webinar video of the same name which is available to school members in the Best Practice Sharing Group.
+This blog complements a free webinar video of the same name which is available to school members in the Members Area.

 Recent changes to the Ofsted framework have implications for a school’s provision for high potential learners.
 Schools need to be ready to tell their story – and know if this is likely to be a strand for a deep dive.

 Are high potential learners (HPL) achieving the best possible outcomes?
 This means they need to have been identified, nurtured and traced in and out of your curriculum.
 How does the curriculum secure continued high levels of attainment?
 This blog outlines Ofsted expectations around high prior attainers and explains how schools can prepare and present their high learning potential (HLP) strategy in the most positive light.

 This blog is not intended to represent personal views or the views of Potential Plus UK, but to accurately reflect the briefing Ofsted Inspectors have received about Post Covid-19 inspections and how inspectors have indicated that schools may respond.

 - HPA refers to High Prior Attainers as this is likely to be the term used by Ofsted and their focus group.

 - HLP refers to High Learning Potential, looking beyond current attainment to those who have the potential to excel if given the right support, encouragement and challenge.
 If this is your approach to drawing up the register and provision, you need to explain this and the rationale to Ofsted.
 Potential Plus UK would recommend this as best practice as it provides the best opportunities for disadvantaged learners to access the opportunities needed to excel.

 - HPL refers to the young people who are High Potential learners.

 The 4 Areas Judged

 No change to the Education Inspection Framework.
 The 3 points in bold are most relevant to high potential learners.